-Blooms: Remember AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 1 Easy Learning Objective: 02-C2 Topic: The Account and Its Analysis 83.
-A business uses a credit to record: A. An increase in an expense account.
-B. A decrease in an asset account.
+Blooms: Remember AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 1 Easy Learning Objective: 02-C2 Topic: The Account and Its Analysis

+94. A business uses a credit to record:

+- A. An increase in an expense account.

+- B. A decrease in an asset account.

 - C. A decrease in an unearned revenue account.

 - D. A decrease in a revenue account.

-- E. A decrease in an equity account.
+- E. A decrease in a common stock account.

-Blooms: Understand AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C4 Topic: Debits and Credits 84.
+Blooms: Understand AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C4 Topic: Debits and Credits 95.
 A simple tool that is widely used in accounting to represent a ledger account and to understand how debits and credits affect an account balance is called a:

-A. Dividends account.
+- A. Dividends account.

-- B. Equity account.
+- B. Common Stock account.

-- C. Drawing account.
+- C. Asset account.

 - D. T-account.

-E. Balance column sheet.
+- E. Balance column sheet.